Open Access publishing humanities

 OA articles and books

-Because of national agreements and local UvA deals with publishers it is possible as a UvA researcher to publish at no costs or receive a discount.
-The requirements per journal can be found in the OA Journal Browser.
-An overview of the publishers deals, for instance with Taylor & Francis, Cambridge University Press etc., can be found on openaccess.nl
+Because of national agreements and local UvA deals with publishers, a UvA researcher can publish at no cost or receive a discount.
+Requirements for each journal can be found in the OA Journal Browser.
+An overview of the publishers' deals, for instance with Taylor & Francis, Cambridge University Press etc., can be found on openaccess.nl

-For books the options are more limited compaired to articles.
+For books, the options are more limited compared to articles.
 Currently one could include the costs within -for instance- a NWO application.
 Taylor & Francis and Brill offer OA Book publishing options.
-Pascal suggests as an alternative the green road option.
-By sharing the original complete book in MS WORD online, via one’s website and/or the UvA DARE repository.
+Dutch websites like fondswervingonline.nl or the series on Fondsenboeken (on paper) also include grant providers for book publications.
+Pascal suggests the green road option as an alternative.
+Share the original complete book in MS WORD online, via one’s website and/or the UvA DARE repository.

-For now priorities to open up research seem to lie with articles.
-However, for Humanities, books are essential publication forms as well.
+For now, priorities to open up research focus on articles.
+However, for the Humanities, books are essential publication forms as well.

 OA Diamond Fund